 - It shows our child we are interested in hearing how they handled the situation.

 - It gives us time to gather/evaluate our emotions.
-Believe it or not, our responses are often driven by managing our own emotions rather than what’s in the best interest of the other person.
+Our gut-reaction responses are often driven by our own emotions rather than what’s in the best interest of the other person.

 - It conveys trust and confidence in their ability to think through and manage their own lives (which is a major goal of growing up).